 Let’s start at the very beginning…

-Monday, January 28thwas pretty much just an average day.
+Monday, January 28th was just an average day.
 I was 38 weeks and 3 days pregnant, anxiously waiting for my son’s arrival.
 That morning I was babysitting our friend’s little girl and then was headed to my doctor’s appointment for the week (those who don’t know, once you hit 36 weeks in your pregnancy you go to the doctor every week up until you deliver).
 These appointments aren’t anything too crazy- the doctor checks your vitals, baby’s heart rate, and your cervix if you choose, so this was routine for me.

 It wasn’t until my doctor couldn’t find Jasper’s heart beat and once she did, she said, “He’s pretty mellow today, when was the last time you felt him move?”.
 Now, this may sound bad considering you should be kick counting, but I didn’t even realize if he was moving or not because I was pre-occupied babysitting.
-She then proceeded to tell me not to worry and she’ll hook me up to the Non Stress Test (NST) which is a test to monitor baby’s heart beat and movement.
+She then proceeded to tell me not to worry and she’ll hook me up to the Non Stress Test (NST), which is a test to monitor the baby’s heart beat and movement.

 While I was hooked up to the monitor his heart rate wouldn’t stay at a consistent rate of 130 or higher (it was at 120 or lower).
-My doctor wasn’t too concerned because everything has looked great up until this point, but she scheduled me for an ultrasound later that day just to be sure.
+My doctor wasn’t too concerned because everything had looked great up until this point, but she scheduled me for an ultrasound later that day just to be sure.

 So, at 4pm we came back.
 For this ultrasound the baby has a thirty-minute window to show movement, breathing, heart rate, brain function, etc. They then are scored on a scale of 8, scoring only in twos.
 Jasper was not moving, and his heart rate was now at 104, therefore he got a six out of eight (anything that isn’t an eight out of eight is technically failing).
 So, with these results, my doctor prompted us to come back the following day for the same tests.